 Kanchanaburi Kanchanaburi Province, Thailand Travel Guide

 Kanchanaburi is a place in history on account of its pivotal role during World War II.
-It became a focal point for the construction of the Burma Railway, a project infamously known as the "Death Railway."
+It became a focal point for the construction of the Burma Railway, a project infamously referred to as the "Death Railway."
 This railway was an ambitious and tragic undertaking by the Imperial Japanese Army.
 Their goal was to connect Thailand with Burma (Myanmar) to support their war efforts.

 The construction of this railway occurred under brutal conditions.
 Allied prisoners of war (POWs) and Asian forced laborers perdured unimaginable suffering.
 They faced starvation, disease, and relentless violence, all while performing backbreaking labor in the unforgiving jungle.
 Tens of thousands died during the railway’s construction, a testament to the horrific realities of that period.